-- (4) The availability of local resources to aid the adult; and (5) Any other matter the court deems necessary or prudent. - 7.
-If the court finds that there is no suitable nominated person or relative to appoint as guardian, the court may appoint as guardian:
+(4) The availability of local resources to aid the adult; and

+(5) Any other matter the court deems necessary or prudent.

+7. If the court finds that there is not any suitable nominated person, relative or other person listed in subsection 4 to appoint as guardian, the court may appoint as guardian: